pdufault/ec2instancespricing/README.md

 To run the command line interface, you need to install:
 argparse     - if you are running Python < 2.7
-prettytable  - to get a nice table output to your console
+prettytable  - to get a nice table output to your console demjson      - to import the 'lazy' json that Amazon provides

-Both of these libraries can be installed using the 'pip install' command.
+All of these libraries can be installed using the 'pip install -r requirements.txt' command.

 ec2instancespricing.php
 ======================